 We have audited the accounting records, the financial statements, the report of the Board of Directors, and the administration of Mutual Insurance Company Pension Fennia for the financial period 1.1.-31.12.2012.
-The financial statements comprise the consolidated balance sheet, income statement and cash flow statement and notes to the consolidated financial statements, as well as the parent company's balance sheet, income statement, cash flow statement and notes to the financial statement and notes to the financial statement.
+The financial statements comprise the consolidated balance sheet, income statement and cash flow statement and notes to the consolidated financial statements, as well as the parent company's balance sheet, income statement, cash flow statement and notes to the financial statements.